-Questions from parents regarding disciplinary measures should be addressed to the teacher, campus administration, or campus behavior coordinator, as appropriate.
+Questions from parents regarding disciplinary measures should be addressed to the teacher, campus administration, or CBC, as appropriate.
 Appeals or complaints regarding the use of specific discipline management techniques should be addressed in accordance with policy FNG(LOCAL).
-A copy of the policy may be obtained from the principal's office, or the central administration office or through Policy On Line at the following address: www.prairievalleyisd.net.
+A copy of the policy may be obtained from the principal's office, the CBC's office, or the central administration office or through Policy Online[®] at the following address: www.prairievalleyisd.net.